mistrust999/file-encrypter/README.md

 # file-encrypter
-Small python based file encryption script that garuntees only the intended reciever with the key you made/generated can have your private files
+Small python based file encryption script that guarantees only the intended reciever with the key you made/generated can have your private files

 ## ChatGPT Write-up
 This is a simple Python GUI application for encrypting and decrypting files using AES-256 encryption.
 The application uses the `tkinter` library for the GUI and the `cryptography` library for encryption and decryption.
 The encryption key is automatically copied to the clipboard when generated.